 - Discover and pursue opportunities for leadership, peer mentorship, community-building, and networking within and beyond AIM.

-- Have access to dedicated AIM peer mentors and AIM peer mentor tutors.
+- Have access to dedicated AIM peer mentors.

 - You have placed into Math 92, Math 94, Math 87, or Math 97